Texas A&M University–Kingsville: Greek life

 The university is home to chapters or colonies of several Greek fraternities and sororities.

 Athletics

-Texas A&M–Kingsville (TAMUK) athletic teams are the Javelinas.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Lone Star Conference (LSC) since the 1954–55 academic year.
+The Texas A&M–Kingsville (TAMUK) athletic teams are called the Javelinas.
+The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Lone Star Conference (LSC) since the 1954–55 academic year.

-Texas A&M–Kingsville (TAMUK) competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football and track & field; while women's sports include basketball, beach volleyball, cross country, golf, softball, tennis, track & field and volleyball.
+TAMUK competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football and track & field; while women's sports include basketball, beach volleyball, cross country, golf, softball, tennis, track & field, volleyball, and the newest program Stunt.

 The Javelinas has seen much success in athletics, winning several conference titles, most recently in baseball and football.

 Football

 The perennial success in football led some to dub the school as a "football factory" with 7 National Championships: 1979, 1976, 1975, 1974, 1970, 1969, 1959 and 34 Conference Championships: 1931, 1932, 1938, 1939, 1941, 1951, 1952, 1959, 1960, 1962, 1967–70, 1974–77, 1979, 1985, 1987–89, 1992–97, 2001–04, 2009.
 The university holds the record as the Division II school with the most professional athletes signed by teams in the NFL, including Pro Football Hall of Fame inductees Gene Upshaw, Darrell Green, and John Randle.

 Because of its great success, attendance at football games in Javelina Stadium ranks amongst the highest in NCAA Division II.
 Javelina Stadium has more than 18,000 seats, which is one of the largest Division II football stadiums in the nation.
 Javelina Stadium has been chosen to host the NCAA Division II Cactus Bowl every year since 2001.
 The Cactus Bowl draws the best senior football players from Division II football for NFL scouting activities and culminates in a game pitting seniors from the East against seniors from the West.